 So with that rejoinder out of the way, work one or two of the classic pieces below into the rest of your wardrobe to craft a look that’s (a little) legendary.

 I’ve got good news, bad news and then some more good news for you.
 The good news is that McQueen’s Harrington is still available.
-It’s the Barracuda G9 and it’s as bad-ass now as it ever was.
+It’s called the Baracuta G9 and it’s as bad-ass now as it ever was.

 The bad news is that it costs $390.
 So, there’s that.

-But the more good news is that you can get an affordable knock-off on eBay for about 10 bucks, plus shipping and handling.
+But the more good news is that you can get an affordable knock-off on Amazon for less than 100 bucks, plus shipping and handling.

 And again like the Barracuda, they cost $400.
 And while there are affordable knock-offs available, in this case I’d actually recommend a substitution rather than a knock-off.